dojo/docs/quickstart/arrays.rst

 There are many cases when you have an array and want to filter it by a certain condition, ``dojo.filter`` will only keep values from ``unfilteredArray`` for which ``callback`` returns ``true``.
 The original array is not modified.

 Say you have an array of people with a last name.
 You would like to filter those having a certain last name.
-Lets take a look at anexample
+Let's take a look at an example:

 .. code-example ::